-Training in Industrial Engineering opens doors for a variety of careers working with mechanical systems, HVAC and boilers, robotics, electrical circuits, fluid control systems and advanced conveyors.
-Students receive several industry-recognized certifications, including OSHA 10, while learning in a high-tech, hands-on environment.
+Training in Industrial Engineering opens doors for a variety of careers working with mechanical systems, electrical circuits, electric motors and motor controls, hydraulic and pneumatic systems, and industrial automation.
+Students will also have the opportunity to earn OSHA 10 certification all while learning in a high-tech, hands-on environment.

 FHTC Industrial Engineering Technology students have been successfully placed and have gained the reputation as model employees in regional companies including Thermal Ceramics, Kansa Corp, Modern Air Conditioning, Services Unlimited, Shelly Electric, Schumann Electric, Stouse, Altec, Camoplast, Simmons Pet Food, American Eagle and numerous school and university maintenance departments.